-Group robbed, detained, stripped naked and forced to hug, crown claims
+Group robbed, stripped naked and forced to hug, Crown says

 All of the charges relate to an alleged incident in Hamilton between January 16 and 17, 2021.

-In her opening submission to the jury of three men and nine women, crown prosecutor Bernadette Vaili said the accused wanted money "and were out to get it any way they could".
+In her opening submission to the jury of three men and nine women, Crown prosecutor Bernadette Vaili said the accused wanted money "and were out to get it any way they could".

-On January 16, the four complainants, Gavin Clasper, together with his girlfriend, and two others organised to buy some cannabis off a friend in exchange for paysafe and top-up cards.
+On January 16, the four complainants, Gavin Clasper, together with his girlfriend, and two others organised to buy some cannabis off a friend in exchange for Paysafe and top-up cards.

 One of the female complainants took photos of the cards and sent it to their friend